civilian/ldloans/README.md

 ### Putting enviroment file .env

-Some configurations are dependant of the .env file.
-Then rename the file [./flask-jwt-auth/.env.bk](./flask-jwt-auth/.env.bk)  to .env keeping them in their own directory and if you want put the data of your bd.
+* Some configurations are dependant of the .env file.
+Then rename the file [./flask-jwt-auth/.env.bk](./flask-jwt-auth/.env.bk) and the file [./reactjs-jwt-authentication/.env.bk](./reactjs-jwt-authentication/.env.bk)  to .env keeping them in their own directory and if you want put the data of your bd.
+* You need to create the database you specify in the .env file in ./flask-jwt-auth/ and also the same database ended in _test
+* You also need to run:
+  1) `docker-compose run rest-service python manage.py create_db`
+  2) `docker-compose run rest-service python manage.py db init`
+  3) `docker-compose run rest-service python manage.py db migrate`

 ### Testing the api-rest
 1) To run the rest service just do -> `docker-compose up -d`